Juba dance: History of the dance

+As early as the 18th century, the Juba dance was a vital means of preserving African culture and identity under the oppressive conditions of slavery.
+Over time, it evolved into a structured performance tradition, often accompanied by call and response chants or songs.
 Later in the mid-19th century, music and lyrics were added, and there were public performances of the dance.
 Its popularization may have indirectly influenced the development of modern tap dance.
 The most famous Juba dancer was William Henry Lane, or Master Juba, one of the first black performers in the United States.
 It was often danced in minstrel shows, and is mentioned in songs such as "Christy's New Song" and "Juba", the latter by Nathaniel Dett.

-In the 1930s and 1940s, African American composer Florence Price drew inspiration from juba when composing her symphonies.
+In the 1930s and 1940s, African American composer Florence Price drew inspiration from Juba when composing her symphonies.
+The rhythm and structure of the dance, deeply rooted in African traditions, made its way into informal concert music connecting folk culture and classical composition.